-The largest of Tanzania’s state-administrated national parks, Ruaha is home to the Great Ruaha River rapids, imposing baobab trees, and one of the greatest populations of elephants in any African park.
-It has very few lodges and therefore very few tourists.
-It is also wilder than its close neighbor, Selous, and offers a truly authentic safari experience.
+The largest of Tanzania’s state-administrated national parks, Ruaha is home to the Great Ruaha River, imposing baobab trees, and one of the greatest populations of elephants in any African park.
+It has few lodges and therefore few tourists.
+It is also wilder than its close neighbor, the Selous Game Reserve, and boasts a truly authentic safari experience.
 Night driving is not permitted, nor are walking safaris, generally, due to the large number of elephants here.
-However, hidden away in the remote southern area of the park on the Jongomero River, the Jongomero Camp is both fantastically luxurious, and truly one with its surroundings.
+But hidden away on the Jongomero River in the remote southern area of the park is the Jongomero Camp, which is both fantastically luxurious as well as truly one with its surroundings.
 It is possibly the best camp in the whole of Tanzania, and its guides are second to none.
-In addition to the breathtaking campsite, it offers unique fly-camping trips for the adventurous traveler to spend the night under the stars.
+In addition to the breathtaking campsite itself, it offers "fly-camping" trips on which the adventurous traveler can spend the night under the stars.